guzhuang/learngit/readme.txt

 2016-12-12

 test a file back down

+ Git has a multible index called stage